giordano-arcieri/General_AI_Problem_Solver/README.md

 ```
 g++ src/*.cpp -o program && ./program
 ```

+make sure you are in the cloned directory as the above command is a relative path.

 ### Small Description of the class:

 The General_AI class is an object that is used to solve any problem that can be represented as a state space search problem.